-Pines grow well in many other parts of the country as well, but they are a severe challenge here in north Texas - unless you happen to live in one of the rare sandy red soil areas.
+Pines grow well in many other parts of the country, but they are a severe challenge here in north Texas - unless you happen to live in one of the rare sandy red soil areas.
 If you have what I call black and white soil, black clay on top of white rock, successfully growing the tall, straight-trunked east Texas type pine trees is a near impossibility.
 These pines need sandy, acid soil to be healthy long term.
 Lots of folks try it, works for a while but not very long unless you don't mind yellow, sick trees.
 Throwing iron supplements at the sick trees is a total waste of money.
 The only practical solution is to plant pines other than slash, loblolly and long leaf.

-Pines that will tolerate our high-calcium soils include Austrian, Japanese black, Italian stone and eldarica.
-Austrian and Italian stone are the best of the four because Japanese Black, Italian stone, also has some trace mineral deficiency problems long term and the eldarica pine is a desert tree that suffers under heavy irrigation and rainy periods.
-Italian stone pine is the hardest to find in the nurseries but it’s an excellent evergreen tree choice for your garden.
-Better choices include live oak, magnolia, yaupon, and eastern red cedar.
+ELDARICA, or AFGHAN PINES, are dying out because of too much water.
 This desert tree can't stand irrigation, high rainfall or poorly drained soils.

 Question: I picked up a couple of green pine cones during a trip to Lake Palestine.
 Is it possible to plant them in Johnson County with any success?
 Do you have any tips?
 J.L., Joshua

 Answer: Collect the pine cones in the fall before they open and allow them to open in a paper bag to catch the seeds.
 Store the seeds in a cool, dry place until spring, and then sow them outside.
 East Texas pine trees will grow well in your county if they are planted in sandy soil.